Wildfire Mitigation Grants: How Washington Homeowners Can Get Help Paying for Defensible Space

 At Blue Pine, we provide written documentation of all work completed on your property, including before-and-after photos, a description of methods used, and the scope of work in language that matches what most grant programs need for reimbursement submission.

 The best first step is getting eyes on your property.
-Blue Pine offers free site assessments for homeowners in our service area.
+Blue Pine offers risk assessments for homeowners in our service area.
 We'll walk the property with you, identify the specific risks, and provide a written scope of work — the same document you'll need to apply for grant funding.

 We can also help you identify which programs you may be eligible for based on your location and the nature of the work your property needs.
 Grant programs change frequently, and we stay current on what's available in the counties we serve.

 You don't have to figure this out alone.
 Whether or not grant funding ends up covering your project, knowing your options is always the right place to start.
-Reach out to schedule your free assessment and we'll take it from there.
+Reach out to schedule a wildfire risk assessment and we'll take it from there.

 Chris Martin